Nov. 25 - Dec. 4, 2017 (sold out)

 Limited to 9 people

 Day 1, Saturday, Nov.
 25: Depart from home and arrive in San Jose, Costa Rica (airport code: SJO).
-You will be met at the airport after clearing customs and immigration by a local representative with your name on a placard and transferred to our hotel.
+Take the free shuttle to the hotel per the instructions in the letter you received: Exit baggage area, turn right, walk about 200 yards to the restaurant Malinche.
+The shutter arrives there every 30 minutes on the 1/4 and 3/4 hour.
 In the late afternoon or early evening, Jim will go over the technical and artistic aspects of hummingbird photography as well as photographing birds in flight.
 Enjoy a group dinner and then overnight at the Courtyard by Marriott San Jose Airport Alajuela, San Jose, Costa Rica.

-Day 4 - 6, Tuesday - Thursday, Nov.
-28 - 30: After early morning photography and breakfast, we drive toward Mt.
+Days 2 - 4, - Sunday - Tuesday, Nov.
+26 - 28: After early morning photography and breakfast, we drive toward Mt.
 Arenal.
 Enroute we stop and have lunch at an amazing place where you can photograph dozens of wild green iguanas in the trees, on the ground, and up close and personal.
 We then arrive at our lodge at the base of the sometimes-active Mt.
 Arenal, a volcanic cone-shaped mountain that rises dramatically above the rainforest.
-From the terrace of the hotel, and on the hotel property, you will be able to photograph many species of birds such as the blue-gray tanager, Montezuma oropendola, social flycatcher, and green honey creeper.
+From the terrace of the hotel, and on the hotel property, you will be able to photograph many species of birds such as the blue-gray tanager, Montezuma oropendola, social flycatcher, and green honeycreeper.
 A short distance from the hotel is a reptile zoo, and here we'll have the opportunity to take several of the exotic, tropical reptiles and amphibians onto the terrace and photograph them in natural backgrounds and in natural light.
 Overnight Arenal Observatory Lodge.

 Day 7 - 9, Friday - Sunday, Dec.
 1 - 3: Following early morning photography from the terrace of the lodge, we head toward our next location.
 We have lunch enroute and arrive at Paraizo de Quetzales, a beautiful lodge famous as the best place to photograph the exquisite resplendent quetzal.
 There are so many other species of birds as well including many hummingbirds.
 The number of species is truly dazzling -- about 400.
 Violaceous trogons, sparrow hawks, emerald toucanets, collared-redstarts, bare-shanked screech owl, fiery-throated hummingbirds, and volcano hummingbirds.
 In addition, butterflies are everywhere including the neon-blue Morpho.
 Mammals such as the coati, armadillo, and margay can also be seen.
 We have plenty of time to take award-winning images of some of the most beautiful animals in Central America.
 Overnight Paraizo de Quetzales.